Bluice81/TiguBot/README.md

 Instructions for the first launch of TiguBot:

 1. Download and install Node JS from https://nodejs.org/en/download/.
-2. Navigate to https://github.com/Bluice81/TiguBot and download a copy of the code via preferred methodology.
+2. Navigate to https://github.com/Bluice81/TiguBot and download a copy of the code via your preferred methodology.
 (ZIP is probably easiest if you do not have experience with git.)
-3. Unzip the code to a local directoy on the machine you are planning to run the bot from.
+3. Unzip the code to a local directory on the machine you are planning to run the bot from.
 4. Visit https://www.tigubot.com/ and purchase an API key from the home page.
-5. Follow all instructions listed during the purchase of the API.
+5. Follow all instructions listed during the purchase of the API key.
 6. Once the API key has been received, visit https://www.tigubot.com/ and login using your API key and the pubkey of the wallet you intend to use for the bot.
 7. Navigate to "Bot settings" to create a configuration json file for the bot.
 See "CONFIGURATION GRID BELOW" for instructions on specific settings.
 8. Copy the configuration using the COPY link, and paste into a new file called "orders.json".